Michelle Salzman

-Michelle Salzman (née Hisle, born July 5, 1977) is a Republican member of the Florida House of Representatives representing the state's 1st District, which includes the northern portion of Escambia County.
-She was elected to the seat in November 2020, after she defeated Democratic candidate Franscine Mathis in the general election.
-Prior to that she defeated incumbent Mike Hill in the Republican primary in August 2020.
+Michelle Salzman (née Hisle, born July 5, 1977) is an American politician, businesswoman, and Army veteran currently serving as a Republican member of the Florida House of Representatives from the 1st District since November 2020.
+She defeated incumbent Mike Hill in the Republican primary and Democrat Franscine Mathis in the general election.
+She was re-elected in 2022 and 2024.

+Salzman currently serves as the junior most state legislator for Escambia County; her district primarily including the northern portion of Escambia County.